Side effects of breast radiotherapy

 Swelling of the breast

 Radiotherapy can make it more difficult for fluid to drain from the breast tissue.
 This can cause swelling of the breast or chest area.
 Doctors call this lymphoedema.

 The swelling usually goes down a few weeks after the treatment ends.
 But tell your doctor or radiographers if it doesn’t.
 They can arrange you to see a lymphoedema specialist.
 You might have a type of massage called manual lymphatic drainage.

 Your hair might fall out in the area under the arm (armpit).

-Radiotherapy may cause you to have less movement in your arm and shoulder.
+Radiotherapy might make it harder to move your arm and shoulder.
 This can affect your activities and work.
 It usually improves when the treatment finishes.
 Your nurse or physiotherapist can give you exercises to help.